Aggregated Text Transformer for Scene Text Detection: Related Work

-Scene text detection has been an active research topic in computer vision recently and many approaches based on deep neural networks have been investigated.
-For instance, Tian \etal\cite{tian2016detectingCTPN} predicts text segments and then links these segments to text boxes by Connectionist Text Proposal Network.
-Zhou \etal~\cite{zhou2017east} predicts text instances of arbitrary orientations and quadrilateral shapes in text images.
-Those regression-based methods are limited to representing accurate bounding boxes for irregular shapes, and therefore the segmentation-based methods are introduced.
+\textbf{Scene text detection} has been an active research topic in computer vision recently and many approaches based on deep neural networks have been investigated.
+For instance, Zhou \etal~\cite{zhou2017east} predicts text instances of arbitrary orientations and quadrilateral shapes in text images.
+The regression-based methods are limited to representing accurate bounding boxes for irregular shapes, and therefore the segmentation-based methods are introduced.
 Wang \etal~\cite{wang2019shape} therefore performs progressive scale expansion on segmentation maps, and Liao \etal~\cite{liao2020real} adaptively learns the thresholds for the binarization process.
 For the text instance representation, Deng \etal~\cite{deng2018pixellink} predicts text/non-text and link prediction on scene text images, and Liu \etal~\cite{liu2021abcnet} introduces a concise parametric representation of scene text with the Bezier curves.
 Multi-scale networks with share weights are also used in Xue \etal~\cite{xue2019msr} to enhance the shape regression of text regions.
 Our approach is fundamentally different from theirs in the design for multi-scale aggregation schemes and text instance representations.
 Moreover, as will be shown in the experiments, the proposed \system outperforms these previous methods.